 While Steneck said it's rare for agencies under the federal Department of Health and Human Services -- like the National Institutes of Health, a major funder of research -- to go after repayment, Taylor said the research flagged by UAMS involved work supported with federal grant money.

 In March, Duke University in North Carolina agreed to pay $112.5 million to the federal government to settle allegations that falsified research had been used in grant applications and progress reports.
 The allegations were raised in a whistleblower's lawsuit by a former Duke employee.

 Taylor said no grant repayments have been requested of UAMS.

 The university began an inquiry after a graduate student attended a classroom lecture where Kilic "presented data from various papers she had published in peer-reviewed journals," Taylor said.

 The PLOS One retraction, dated Feb.
 1, refers to images in the original published paper that are known to scientists as "Western blot figures."

-David Knutson, a spokesman for publisher PLOS, explained Western blots are common methods to detect and analyze proteins.
+David Knutson, a spokesman for publisher PLOS, explained that Western blots are common methods to detect and analyze proteins.

 Taylor said the student attending the presentation by Kilic "noticed that the same Western blot image had been used in multiple studies."
 The student then went to a professor with concerns, Taylor said.